 What is mobile testing in QA?

-Mobile testing is the process in which a quality assurance testing team assesses the performance of an app over a range of mobile devices, whether through emulators/simulators or physical devices.
+Mobile testing is the process in which a quality assurance testing team assesses the performance of an app over a range of mobile app testing devices, whether they be emulators/simulators or physical devices.
 Mobile QA testing is an exceptionally important processor ensuring that your app performs as intended on physical devices used by your target audience.

-In the world of mobile testing, emulators (sometimes referred to as simulators) are digital representations of physical devices.
+In the world of mobile testing, emulators (similar to—but not quite the same as—simulators) are digital representations of physical devices.
 In other words, emulators/simulators are programs designed to replicate the behavior of mobile phones.
 Quality assurance testers use emulators to avoid the cost of acquiring, housing, and maintaining physical devices.
 In turn, when a team identifies a need to test on multiple devices, testers can conceivably set up a testing environment solely employing emulators, all without paying a penny.

 However, emulators have downsides.
 For one, they’re all too often a representation of an ideal rather than reality.
 The core issue associated with emulators is the fact that emulators simply can’t offer a perfect one-to-one match for the devices for which they are intended to represent.
 Ultimately, emulators can only offer an approximation of an actual device.

 And that means that the use of emulators comes with risks.
 Consider a common scenario among mobile device users: Emma depends on her favorite app for her everyday schedule: She utilizes it to wake up, to stay in touch with her friends, and to check her email.
 One cold morning, she opens her favorite app and, at the same time, she receives a phone call.
 The app suddenly crashes.

 Scenarios like these are quite typically experienced by smartphone users.
 You’re dependent upon this app, and yet this is a difficult scenario to replicate—and therefore to test for! —in an emulator-based testing environment.